 To do this, when you’re on their channels, go to the Videos tab and select the option to sort by most popular videos.

-In the case of Rock Content’s channel, for example, the video that appears at the top of the list is this: “Content marketing: building a strategy – Content and Marketing“.
+In the case of Rock Content’s channel, for example, one of the videos that appear at the top of the list is this: “Story is Strategy: Strategic Narrative As Your Company’s North Star“.

-You can already imagine that one of the main keywords in this video is “Content Marketing“, right?
+You can already imagine that one of the main keywords in this video is “strategic narrative”, right?
 If you want to take a closer look, you can also discover the tags that were used in this video.

 However, they are not visible to users.
 To do this, you must open the source code of the video page (by right-clicking it) and look for “keywords” within it.